Orientation - Frequently Asked Questions

 Do I need to bring anything with me?

--Photo ID for verification purposes
+-Photo ID for verification purposes to receive Fairmont State Student ID

 Is there anything else I should know?